North-East Lattice Paths Avoiding $k$ Collinear Points via Satisfiability: Results

 In order to determine the upper and lower GR(7)-reachability bounds, we must solve both satisfiable and unsatisfiable instances.
 Furthermore, it is not known in advance which instances are satisfiable and which are unsatisfiable.
-A priori, it is not clear whether to use the CNF or KNF encoding, so we tried both CNF and KNF, as well as a third ``hybrid'' mode of Cardinality-CDCL\@.
+A priori, it is not clear whether to use the CNF or KNF encoding, so we tried both CNF and KNF, as well as a third ``hybrid'' mode of Cardinality-{\CaDiCaL}\@.
 The hybrid mode switches between solving with clauses and klauses, spending approximately half the time doing traditional Boolean constraint propagation (i.e., operating on clauses) and the other half using special cardinality-based propagation (i.e., operating on klauses).
 For the purposes of benchmarking, we solved all satisfiable and unsatisfiable reachability instances on the upper and lower boundary corresponding to GR(7) walks with $n\leq180$ points.
 Each instance was solved 15 times, using 15 random seeds for each instance, and the results are given in Table~\ref{tbl:cnfknfUB}.
-The constraint-removal heuristic was not used.
+The constraint-removal heuristic was not used for benchmarking, but it was used to determine the points in Figure~\ref{fig:bounds7}.
+In twelve instances the satisfying assignment produced an invalid GR($k$) walk due to the constraint removal heuristic.
+In each of these cases the solver was rerun and a valid GR($k$) walk was found on the next run of the solver.

 The results show that KNF performed better on satisfiable instances and CNF performed better on unsatisfiable instances.
-However, given the satisfiable instances are unknown in advance, CNF was a better choice overall, as KNF performed poorly on unsatisfiable instances and CNF outperformed the hybrid mode on both satisfiable and unsatisfiable instances.
+However, the satisfiable instances were unknown in advance, so CNF was a better choice overall, given that KNF performed poorly on unsatisfiable instances and CNF outperformed the hybrid mode on both satisfiable and unsatisfiable instances.
 Thus, the reachability of the upper and lower bounds in Figure~\ref{fig:bounds7} was computed using the CNF encoding.
-Overall, it took 55.9 CPU days to determine the reachability of the upper and lower boundaries for instances with $n\leq261$.
+Overall, it took 375.05 CPU days to determine the reachability of the upper and lower boundaries in Figure~\ref{fig:bounds7}.
+The most difficult single instance that was successfully solved was the point $(176,94)$.
+The solver took 63.5 days and used up to 5.5~GiB of memory to determine $(176,94)$ was GR(7)-unreachable.